snek5000/snek5000/docs/tuto_cbox.myst.md

 print("\n".join(lines[index_final_step-10:]))
 ```

-## Postprocessing
+## Load the simulation

-We can load the simulation:
+One can recreate a simulation object from the simulation directory.

 ```{code-cell} ipython3
 from snek5000 import load